-Each employee is entitled to a thoughtful and careful appraisal.
+Each employee should receive a thoughtful and accurate appraisal.
 The success of the process depends on the supervisor's willingness to complete a constructive and objective appraisal and on the employee's willingness to respond to constructive suggestions and to work with the supervisor to reach future goals.

 Why Appraise Performance?